Johan Augustinussen: Poetry and music

 Ivar Aasen referenced Augustinussen as a source for his "words from Nordland", and mentions him several times in his diaries from 1857 to 1869.

 Augustinussen's diary from his time in parliament has been used as a source for later historians.
 Arne Bergsgård calls it "an amusing little diary" Jens Arup Seip wrote that Augustinussen's diaries had been a great help in his work, and provided a fine picture of the political flows from that time.
 Augustinussen also wrote poems and folk songs.
 Bang mentions that the folk song Astøings-visen was later published in Tromsø at M. Urdal's publishing house, "printed from a very erroneous transcript".
 Sections of the poem Kveldshugnad (7 of the 20 verses) are translated in the Nesna's Village Book, volume 2, and Astøingsvise and Åsværvise are printed in Helgeland's Yearbook, 1977.

 A longer poem called "The Parliament's assembly in February 1871", was posthumously printed in Helgeland's Tidings in 1899.
 In the poem Augustinussen is invisibly present at the opening of the Storting, and welcomes every member of parliament, one after another as they arrive.
 The poem has explanatory notes from Augustinussen himself.
 A transcript was printed in Helgeland's Yearbook in 1981 and lasted nine pages.
 The poem is mildly satirical, it seems to be mostly be cheerful with friendly comments.
 Its sting is certainly pointed against Jaabæk and his supporters, and he also brings up old political battles, that hints at the debate over the railway in Trondheim.

 Family and children

 In 1833, Johan Augustinussen was married to Christine Birgitte Iversdatter (1807–1887), daughter of Ivar Olsen Løkberg (1753-1810) and Kiersten Pedersdatter (1773-1861).
 They had four children, but three of them died before their father.
 Augustinussen's son Kristian died as a baby.
 His other son Ivar became a teacher and was, since the time of his confirmation, a close friend of future bishop and minister Anton Christian Bang.
 He died at the young age of 24 in 1862.
 Augustinussen's oldest son (f.
-1834) had worked at the magistrate of Saura, and later became a lensmann in Hamarøy.
+1834) had worked at the magistrate of Saura, and later became a lensmann in Hamarøy Municipality.
 He committed suicide in 1877.
 His daughter Christense Oline was born on 23 February 1846.
 On 5 August 1875, she married the farmer Johan Anton Olsen at Sandnes in Nesna, and had three sons.
 She died on 19 April 1929, when she was 83 years old.